 Louise Bourgeois, Maman, 1999, 30ft.
 5 in. × 29ft.
 3 in. × 33ft.
 7 in., bronze, stainless steel, and marble, Crystal Bridges Museum of American Art.
 Now located on the South Lawn near the Twin Bridges.
 Photo by Ironside Photography / Stephen Ironside.

 When you come to the museum, you might notice that Maman, the 30-foot spider sculpture by artist Louise Bourgeois that has greeted visitors to the museum for the past few years, is not in her usual spot in the courtyard.
 Not to worry!
 She was moved from the museum courtyard to the South Lawn near the Twin Bridges in the spot whereLuis Alfonso Jimenez’sVaqueroused to be.
 Vaquero has moved from the South Lawn for conservation and will be on view again in a new location soon.

 Want to know how we moved this 30-foot sculpture?
 Check out this video:

 How will this impact my experience?

 This construction will have little impact on the visitor experience.
 Here are the areas of the museum where you will see construction and what you can expect:

-Crystal Bridges reopens to public starting Wednesday, June 10 with limited capacity.
+Crystal Bridges is open with limited capacity.
 Get your free timed tickets here.